tedneward/Azgaarnoth/Creatures/Sahuagin.md

 >- **Languages** Sahuagin
 >- **Challenge** 2
 >___
->***Blood Frenzy.***.
-The sahuagin has advantage on melee attack rolls against any creature that doesn't have all its hit points.
+>***Blood Frenzy.*** The sahuagin has advantage on melee attack rolls against any creature that doesn't have all its hit points.
 >
->***Limited Amphibiousness.***.
-The sahuagin can breathe air and water, but she needs to be submerged at least once every 4 hours to avoid suffocating.
+>***Limited Amphibiousness.*** The sahuagin can breathe air and water, but she needs to be submerged at least once every 4 hours to avoid suffocating.
 >
->***Shark Telepathy.***.
-The sahuagin can magically command any shark within 120 feet of her, using a limited telepathy.
+>***Shark Telepathy.*** The sahuagin can magically command any shark within 120 feet of her, using a limited telepathy.
 >
->***Spellcasting.***.
-The sahuagin is a 6th-level spellcaster.
+>***Spellcasting.*** The sahuagin is a 6th-level spellcaster.
 Her spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 She has the following cleric spells prepared:
 >
 >Cantrips (at will): guidance, thaumaturgy
 >